 Amazon Braket & Microsoft Azure Quantum: Cloud Accessibility

 Model: Cloud-based quantum computing access.
-Developers can run quantum algorithms on real hardware via API calls—no need to own a $15 million dilution refrigerator.
+Developers can run quantum algorithms on real hardware via API calls.
+No need to own a $15 million dilution refrigerator.
+Microsoft has also introduced its topological qubit research program, aiming for a qualitatively different noise profile.

 Pricing: AWS Braket charges per quantum task (~$0.30-0.75 per shot).
 Azure Quantum offers free tier for learning + pay-as-you-go for production.